headless-axolotl/dungen/documentation/implementation.md

 More extreme cost values sometimes make the pathfinding algorithm fail.

+TBA:
+- regenerate dungeon with default settings, when failure to generate a corridor occurs.
+- maze generator in specific rooms.

 ### GUI application

 The GUI application uses raylib and imgui to draw the generated dungeon and a